MrSponti/s2cmd/README.md

 - node v6 or higher  (use nvm to run pimatic v0.9 and s2cmd in parallel)

 ## Installation
 After installing the OS you need to check if your microphone is working under ALSA using the recording program **'arecord'**.
-The USB or wireless RF mic is seen as an additional audio card.
-For use of the standard audio (card 0) and the mic (card 1) you need to configure these cards as ALSA default devices in *'/etc/asound.conf'*.
+The USB or wireless RF mic is handled by the OS as an additional audio card.
+For use of the standard audio (card 0) for playback and the mic (card 1) for recording, you need to configure these cards as ALSA default devices in *'/etc/asound.conf'*.

 ```
 pcm.!default {